 Starting with these types of risk-based questions should give an organization some direction on where their cybersecurity maturity should be, regardless of what their CMMC requirements will be in the future.

-There are 17 basic, and in most cases, free practices that are required for CMMC Level 1, but do not require any formal process to be in place.
+There are 17 basic, and in most cases free or no cost to implement, practices that are required for CMMC Level 1, but do not require any formal process to be in place.
 They are referred to as FAR Clause 52.204-21 and were to be in place by December 31, 2017.

 One example of a basic practice: Limiting information system access to authorized users and devices.
 Another example is implementing sub-networks for public use that are physically and/or logically separated from internal networks.